manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ## NPM Package

-The NPM package (`@automateeverything.cc/roo-code-memory-bank`) contains configuration files that are automatically extracted from the repository root to the root of consuming projects during installation.
+The NPM package (`rools`) contains configuration files that are automatically extracted from the repository root to the root of consuming projects during installation.

 ### Publishing NPM